If you have an interest in history and a passion for Vietnamese food, then you’re going to love Hue.

 In my opinion, where you stay in Hue depends on which you prefer – history or food.
 If you prefer history, then it’s a good idea to stay in the Citadel.
 If you prefer food, then it’s best to stay across the river in the Vinh Ninh / Phu Hoi areas.

 Represented on the color-coded map below are the two aforementioned areas.
-Follow the link to view an interactive version of the map.
+Click on the link to view a live version of the map.
 (Please note that marked areas are approximations only)

 BLUE – Citadel